By Tom Telford

 The group meeting began at 2:00 PM.

-There were 3 members at the tutoring session today.
-Tom encouraged members to take advantage of this opportunity for one-on-one training by sending an email to Tom requesting a slot.
+There was one member at the tutoring session today.
+Tom encouraged members looking for help on basic questions to take advantage of this opportunity for one-on-one training.
+You can sign up by sending an email to Tom (email address is on the website) requesting a slot.

 Tom introduced our speaker.

-The winner of the monthly drawing for a certificate to the Bookworms Café was Kate V.
+The winner of the monthly drawing for a certificate to the Bookworms Café was Catherine B.

 The meeting adjourned at 3:00 PM.